How can I avoid money being taken from my bank account?

 What can I do if right of set-off has already been used?

 Losing money through right of set-off is a warning sign that your debt problems are serious.
-We recommend you contact us for advice as soon as you can.
+We recommend you contact us for advice as soon as you can either by phone or by using our free and confidential online debt advice tool.